The Checkered and Checkerboard Pattern

 I have both checkered patterns in our home.
 A Harlequin checkered pattern floor layout (which is when the squares are on a 90-degree angle) and the checkerboard patterned floor.
 Let me show you examples.

-Sorry, I have to show you my porch again as an example.
-I’ve been showing it a lot lately and you can see more photos of it if you are new around here in my latest fall decor trends blog post.
-I decided on a tan Harlequin checkerboard since our bathroom already has had the tan or terracotta-colored checkerboard floor for the past 22 years.
+Let me show you my porch.
+I decided on a tan Harlequin checkerboard since our bathroom has had the tan or terracotta-colored checkerboard floor for the past 22 years.

 In my last post I shared this kitchen designed by Claire Brody because of the terracotta floor and today I’m showing it again with the checkerboard patterned backsplash as an example.